peterkuma/mrr2c/README.md

 - `--debug`: Enable debugging output.
 - `-h`, `--help`: Show help message and exit.
-- `-s`: Split output into multiple files by vertical levels used.
-If the input file contains time periods with differing vertical levels, these time periods are saved separately in multiple files.
-If this option is set, *output* is assumed to be an output file prefix in the following way.
-If multiple sets of vertical levels are present, the output file names are *output*`_`*n*`.nc`, where *n* is a sequence of zero-prefixed numbers starting with 1, with a constant number of digits as needed to accommodate the entire sequence of files.
-If only one set of vertical levels is present, the output file name is *output*`.nc`.
+- `-s` *n*: Split output into multiple files by vertical levels used.
+If *n* is 1, time intervals with different sets vertical levels are stored in separate output files.
+Profiles stored in the same output file are always continuous in time.
+If *n* is 2, profiles with different sets of vertical levels are stored in separate files.
+Profiles stored in the same output file may be discontinuous in time.
+If *n* is 0, this option is disabled.
+If *n* is 1 or 2, *output* is assumed to be an output file prefix in the following way.
+If profiles with multiple different sets of vertical levels are present in the input file, the output file names are *output*`_`*i*`.nc`, where *i* is a sequence of zero-prefixed numbers starting with 1, and having a constant number of digits as needed to accommodate the entire sequence of files.
+If all profiles in the input file have the same vertical levels, the output file name is *output*`.nc`.
 - `-v`, `--version`: Print the version number and exit.

 On Linux and macOS, see also the manual page: